engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ## Reviewing code

-We review code as soon as it has passed our automated tests; from static analysis, over small-scoped tests and medium-scoped tests, to AI powered reviews.
+We review code after it has passed our automated tests; from static analysis, over small-scoped tests and medium-scoped tests, to AI powered reviews.
 Frankly, it's difficult to think of a bigger waste of our engineers time than reviewing whitespace and code convention issues.
 These should be taken care of by automated linters and style checkers.

 Every member of our team reviews code; it is not a practice done by a select few senior engineers or product owners.
 When we observe that a major burden of the code reviews is carried by a limited amount of colleagues, we implement processes or tools to spread review requests evenly across team members.
 Regardless of seniority, every engineer grows when reviewing code, or when their work is being reviewed.
 Relieving certain personell groups of code reviews, deprives them of professional and personal growth.